 By Javaria Najeeb

-Autism is a condition which affects an individual’s way of understanding and the way he/she communicate with other people and also how to make sense of the world.
+Autism is a condition that affects an individual’s way of understanding and the way he/she communicate with other people and also how to make sense of the world.
 It is a spectrum so a child or adult varies according to his or her difficulties.
-Some are affected mildly; may be they can live a relatively independent life while other may require a lifelong support.
-Mainly all the children with Autism have to face such challenges throughout their life: social interaction, social communication and behavioral skills
+Some are affected mildly; maybe they can live a relatively independent life while others may require lifelong support.
+Mainly all children with Autism have to face such challenges throughout their life: social interaction, social communication, and behavioral skills

-There are different techniques which can possibly help a child with Autism, who has difficulty in speech and language.
-First of all interact with your child, encourage them while he/she is playing and imitate your child’s simpler acts.
+There are different techniques that can possibly help a child with Autism, who has difficulty in speech and language.
+First of all, interact with your child, encourage them while he/she is playing, and imitate your child’s simpler acts.
 While communicating with your child use simple language and encourage the interest of your child.
-Different therapies i.e. speech-language therapy, occupational therapy and sensory integration therapy also help children with speech and language issues.
+Different therapies i.e. speech-language therapy, occupational therapy, and sensory integration therapy also help children with speech and language issues.